Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Services/NamingConvention.md

 #### Exceptions

 **T:System.ArgumentException**
-If assembly is ```null``` or whitespace.
+If assembly is`null` or whitespace.

 ### ResolveViewModelByViewName(string assembly, string fullViewName, string conventionToUse)

-Resolves the convention by using the view name.

-    This method does not add assemblies or resolve types, but will only return a string containing the resolved value based on the convention.

-    The following constants can be used in this method:
+Resolves the convention by using the view name.This method does not add assemblies or resolve types, but will only return a string containing the resolved value based on the convention.The following constants can be used in this method: * ViewName
-    * ViewName

 #### Parameters